Are you still dreaming of your last Florida vacation? Are you beginning to wonder if it’s time to make the leap and leave the Northeast for good?

 - No snow (although this could be a con if you enjoy wintertime)

-If you’ve only ever been to Florida on vacation, you might think the whole state is like Disney World (or South Beach).
-While there are definitely awesome things about moving from PA to FL, make sure you consider these facts too:
+If you’ve only been to Florida on vacation, you might think the whole state is like Disney World (or South Beach).
+While there are awesome things about moving from PA to FL, make sure you consider these facts too:

 - The heat and humidity are oppressive for most of the year.